 Duration:

 Credit:

-Credit:
+Level of Teaching:

+One Semester

 4 credit/100 marks

-Level of Teaching:

 Post-Graduate

-Lectures Discussion

 Method of Instruction: Lectures, Discussions

 Mode of Evaluation: Internal Assessment and End-Semester Examination

 Course Description:

 The course will introduce a brief history of Islam and Islamic Civilization, since from evaluation of Islam.
 The focus in this course will be on history of Islam, development of Islamic Civilization, and its socio-economic and cultural impact.